Al Fajer Group

 Al Fajer Group, based in Dubai, United Arab Emirates, is a nationally owned holding company established by Sheikh Hasher bin Maktoum Al Maktoum of Dubai's ruling family.
 Also known as Al Fajer Enterprises, it was established in 1970.

 Formation

 Al Fajer Group (AFG) was established in 1970 by its Group President Sheikh Hasher Bin Maktoum Al Maktoum, His Highness.
-Since his appointment of CEO of the group in 1998 the company has grown to a diversified business entity delivering services to a range of international clients.
+Since his appointment as CEO of the group in 1998, the company has grown to a diversified business entity delivering services to a range of international clients.